wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-create-web-jobs.md

 ### <a name="Scheduler"></a>Scheduled jobs and Azure Scheduler

-Scheduled jobs can be further configured in the Azure Scheduler pages of the [Management Portal](http://manage.windowsazure.cn).
+Scheduled jobs can be further configured in the Azure Scheduler pages of the [Classic Management Portal](http://manage.windowsazure.cn).

 1. On the WebJobs page, click the job's **schedule** link to navigate to the Azure Scheduler portal page.